AscendNTNU/control_fsm/README.md

 It's a ros package, build as usual with catkin_make.
 It requires that you have ascend_msgs in your catking workspace

+**FSM depends on:**
+- Land detector node for knowing when drone is on the ground (ascend_msgs/BoolStamped)
+- Path planner node to be able to fly (ascend_msgs/PathPlannerPlan)
+- Obstacle detection node for avoiding obstacles (ascend_msgs/PointArray)
+- Mavros for position and drone state

 **Some notes:**
 - The control node will automatically transition to preflight state when fsm is ready.